 I have loved mathematics since I was a child and I want to help others enjoy the subject.
 Or, at least, not fear it!

-I work on a one-to-one basis with pupils from mid-Secondary, GCSE (including IGCSE) to A-levels as well as helping undergraduates with statistical modules.
-I can advise on questionnaire design, data collection, validation & organisation and statistical analyses and interpretation of results.
+I work on a one-to-one basis with pupils from mid-Secondary, GCSE (including IGCSE) to A-levels In both cases I have taught the curricula covered by the main boards as well as helping undergraduates with statistical modules.
+For the latter, I can advise on questionnaire design, data collection, validation & organisation and statistical analyses and interpretation of results.

 I work with pupils with a wide range of abilities and different aspirations.
 There are some who are confident of an A grade but are aiming for an A*; there are others who are not even sure of getting a Pass.
 Individual tuition enables me to help pupils across that range of abilities.
 Over the years, I have worked with more than 150 pupils and am familiar with all the main boards: Edexcel, AQA and OCR (MEI).
 For A-levels, I have taught all four Core modules, the first two modules of Decision, Mechanics and Statistics as well as Further Pure 1 to 3.